 This was slow to get moving, but once it did I enjoyed the story!
-Unfortunately a death in my extended family made this an especially hard read for me as it deals with themes of loss and grief.
+Unfortunately, a death in my extended family made this an especially hard read for me as it deals with themes of loss and grief.
 They are handled carefully and tenderly, though.
-Watching Forence walk through her hurt and grief was also healing in many ways and I really enjoyed her character’s journey.
+Watching Florence walk through her hurt and grief was also healing in many ways and I really enjoyed her character’s journey.
 This is quite possibly my favorite of Poston’s books so far.

 ABOUT THE BOOK